Subscribe

 Decide with upside, veto with weakness

-Let’s overlay a deeper perspective on our upside/downside process, while also switching to a new example, to demonstrate the universal applicability of this framework.
+Let’s overlay a deeper insight onto our upside/downside process.
+We’ll also switch to a new working example, to demonstrate the universal applicability of this framework.

 Suppose we’re hiring a high-level, experienced position, like “VP Marketing”.
 The “perfect candidate” is mythical—a person who is world-class at vision, strategy, operations, people, org-structure, communication within the company, communication outside the company, gets things done quickly, mentorship, etc..
 So, again it’s easy to go in circles when deciding on a given candidate, encouraged by her merits but worried about her weaknesses, similar to the “feature” discussion.

-With leaders, however, it’s widely accepted that you should hire based on their exceptional strengths, and then fill in weaknesses using the composition of the rest of the team.
-This is because you first and foremost need a 10x player.
-This is especially true of Product Managers, and even true of startup founders themselves, where it’s your job to fill the company with people much better than you at every position.
+With leaders, however, it’s you should hire based on their exceptional strengths, and then fill in weaknesses using the composition of the rest of the team.
+Only through exceptional strength will the person make an impact on the business; likely there’s one or two critical impacts you need over the next year, which you expect this person to make.
+You must derisk that.
+Here’s a specific example of how to do that with Product Management.
+Remember, it’s your job to fill the company with people much better than you at every position.

 So first you separate the upside (“in what aspects is she truly exceptional”) from the downside (“in what aspects is she lacking?”).
 But now we apply a more sophisticated idea: That we must primarily decide based on the upside and then ask ourselves if we can mitigate the downside.

-By basing the primary decision on the upside, and using the downside only as a “veto” when unworkable, you have further clarified how to make the decision.
+By basing the primary decision on the upside, and using the downside only as a “veto” when it is unworkable, you have further clarified how to make the decision.

 Invest in upside, ignore or dampen downside

-In fact, we don’t just want to “base the primary decision” on the upside—we want to intentionally over-invest in it.
+Even further, we don’t want to merely “base the primary decision” on the upside—we want to intentionally over-invest in it.

 To explain this, and to further emphasize the broad generality in which these rules apply, let’s switch examples yet again.
 Now the decision is: “What aspects of our product should we invest in, over the next 12 months?”
-(As an exercise, afterwards try re-running this example with “my own strengths/weaknesses as a person,” and see if you get some insights!)
+(As an exercise, afterwards try re-running this example against your own personal strengths/weaknesses and see if you get some insights!)

 Suppose we plot our strengths in six key areas, using some relative measure: